 to first acknowledge what is being done right.
 Caregivers are thus encouraged

 to build upon their strengths and keep working to reach optimal wellness for

 themselves and their loved one.

-caregiver or the caregiver's loved one.
-We hypothesize that the movement from
+caregiver's loved one.
+We hypothesize that the movement from low-level to

-to medium-level wellness is precipitated by the caregiver being empowered to
+medium-level wellness is precipitated by the caregiver being empowered to reach

-reach out for and accept assistance and is accompanied by resilience (or the
+out for and accept assistance and is accompanied by resilience (or the act of

 medium-level wellness, the puzzle pieces representing empowerment and